MitchMills/Dendron/notes/launch-school.back-end.rb120.lesson-01.oo-book.classes-and-objects-1.md

 ### Composition and Aggregation
 - In OOP languages, **composition** and **aggregation** are design principles
   - they are used to establish relationships between classes
-  - both involve using instance variable to hold references to other objects
+  - both involve using instance variables to hold references to other objects
     - they differ in terms of the lifecycle and ownership of the objects involved
 #### Composition
 - A relationship where an object contains one or more objects of other classes as part of its state